Darren Collison

-Darren Michael Collison (born August 23, 1987) is an American professional basketball player who is a free agent.
+Darren Michael Collison (born August 23, 1987) is an American former professional basketball player who played in the National Basketball Association (NBA).
 Collison played four seasons of college basketball for the UCLA Bruins.
 He earned All-Pac-10 conference honors three times, and won the Frances Pomeroy Naismith Award his senior year as the top college player standing 6 ft 0 in or under.
 He was drafted by the New Orleans Hornets in the first round with the 21st overall pick of the 2009 NBA draft.
 Collison also played for the Indiana Pacers, Dallas Mavericks, Los Angeles Clippers, Sacramento Kings, and Los Angeles Lakers.

 Early life

 Collison was born in Rancho Cucamonga, California to parents Dennis and June Griffith, who were both elite track and field athletes for Guyana.
 As a senior at Etiwanda High School under coach Dave Kleckner, Collison was named a fourth-team Parade All-American.

 Considered a four-star recruit by Rivals.com, Collison was listed as the No. 16 point guard and the No. 100 player in the nation in 2005.